Back to all guides

 Use a vellum note beneath sheer fabric for a double-soft hidden layer.

-Dye or lint transfers Rub the fabric lightly with a clean white cloth before using it.
-If color or fuzz transfers, do not place it against important paper or photos.
+Dye or lint transfers Remove the fabric from the page plan.
+Use a scan, a washed and retested scrap, or a different cloth; do not place transferring fabric against important paper or photos.

-Flip will not stay flat Use lighter fabric, remove thick lace, or reduce the hidden under-layer.
+Flip will not stay flat Use lighter fabric, remove thick lace, reduce the hidden under-layer, or move the flip away from the spine where bulk is amplified.

 Flip keeps popping open Remove one fabric layer, crease the hinge gently, or add a tiny removable tuck tab instead of more adhesive.